laher/gols/README.md

 	go-ls -exec="go test -v" ./...
 	go-ls -exec="go install" -ignore=/vendor/,/scripts/ ./...
+	go-ls -h

 Installation
 ------------

-1. To install the go-ls only:
+To install `go-ls` only:

 	go get github.com/laher/gols/cmd/go-ls

+*Note that the other tools all have the same functionality as go-ls.
+They just have different defaults for the -exec option.*

-2. OR, to install ALL of the tools (go-ls, go-test, go-install):
+To install ALL of these tools (go-ls, go-test, go-install):

 	go get github.com/laher/gols/cmd/...

-3. OR you can just install one of the other tools:
+OR you can just install any one of the other tools:

 	go get github.com/laher/gols/cmd/go-test